YaleArchivesSpace/SubjectsAgentsCleanUp/Reports/README.md

 * Which subjects are a string match for each subvision (normalizing for the presence or absence of a trailing period)?
 * Among string matches, which share the same source value?
 * Which subjects are only linked to records from a single repository.
 Run this for each repository.
+* Which subject types in ArchivesSpace are not found in our data?